build-on-aws/content/posts/practical-cloud-guide/creating-and-managing-organizations/index.md

 ## What's next

 Organizations provide a framework for managing accounts through organization units and service control policies.
 However, OU members or accounts require fine grained control to specify who or what can access the AWS services and resources in those accounts.
-In the next article, you will learn about AWS Identity and Access Management (IAM) which centrally manages fine grain access across AWS services and resource.
+In the following article, you will learn about best practice for securing accounts and how to use [AWS Identity and Access Management (IAM)](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html/?sc_channel=el&sc_campaign=post&sc_content=creating_and_managing_organizations&sc_geo=mult&sc_country=mult&sc_outcome=acq) to manage fine grain access across AWS services and resource.